FalkorDB/docs/commands/graph.constraint-create.md

 - A unique constraint requires the existence of an exact-match index prior to its creation.
 For example, trying to create a unique constraint governing attributes: `first_name` and `last_name` of nodes with label `Person` without having an exact-match index over `Person`'s `first_name` and `last_name` attributes will fail.

-- A unique constraint is enforced for a given node or edge only if all the constrainted properties are defined (non-null).
+- A unique constraint is enforced for a given node or edge only if all the constrained properties are defined (non-null).
 - Unique constraints are not enforced for array-valued properties.
 - Trying to delete an index that supports a constraint will fail.